 Billiette Calling!
 Why Was I Born?

-My search for me was found when I began to know my brother and sister alcoholic.
-They shared themselves with me – their fears, their anger – their hurts – their very inner selves – their gut level feelings were mine, and mine were theirs and theirs were mine.
+My search for me was found when I began to know my brother and sister alcoholics.
+They shared themselves with me – their fears, their anger – their hurts – their very inner selves – their gut-level feelings were mine, and mine were theirs and theirs were mine.
 What a wonderful awakening to know I could find myself through others who were lost like me.

 July 1st I go to Valley Hope Treatment Center in Norton, Kansas for my training to become an alcoholic counselor.

 My seven years of sobriety have not been a ‘bed of roses”.
 However, this I know, I have had a peace and contentment within, even though the storms I had had to face.
 I know that my serenity is the result of faithfully trusting and accepting God’s plan for me even though I could not understand “why at the time”.
 I do know now that through each trial and tribulation I have suffered, I have grown and become stronger.

 I look to the future with confidence and I know I can’t lose as long as I have God and AA.
 In seven years, I have learned there is strength in faith.
 There is power in humility and there is happiness in helping others.

 I am still learning to overcome myself, for it is not the difficulties of life that I have to conquer, but my own selfishness.
 Keeping sober is the most important thing in my life for without it, all I have gained in the last seven years would be lost.
 I am totally convinced that my whole life depends on my not taking that first drink.
 Nothing in this world is more important to me than my own sobriety.
 Everything I have or will have, or ever hope to have depends on my sobriety.
 Can I afford or can you afford to ever forget this?

 Thankful I was born?
 You bet I am!
 I consider it an experience that I wouldn’t have missed for all the world!
 Billiette S.